 Text may contain numbers (the fast road is 10 km and the sightseeing road is 12 km), but it still isn’t quantitative data.
 As a matter of fact, a digit is basically a qualitative datum.
 Only when many cases are examined in a study and the characteristics of these objects are statistically compared, one has to do with a quantitative research.
 In all other cases one has to deal with qualitative research and qualitative techniques have to be used.
 A special case is a case study in which only one object is included in the research.

 Objects, situations or photos of it, are the actual data.
-In this way they are hard to be analysed.
+In this way they are hard to analyse.
 To describe, compare, evaluate changes of these objects or situations, it is done in a text.

 When interviews are being held or if a discussion with focus groups has been recorded, the spoken words are transcribed into text.
 Again, it is text that has to be analysed.